-- Any provision requiring students or faculty of the Institution to sign releases, waivers or hold harmless agreements relieving the Affiliate from legal liability for personal injury or property damage resulting from the negligence of the Affiliate or its employees. - 1.
-Source and authority: TBR Policy 1:03:02:10 - 2.
-Sample Clinical Affiliation Agreement (Exhibit 2)

-3. III.
-Personal Service, Professional Service, and Consultant Service Contracts

-- A contract for personal service, professional service, or consulting service shall be used when the vendor's discretion or the form of the end product or service is critical to the performance. - 2.
-The following procedures shall not apply to: - 1.
-Contracts for services required to be approved by the State Building Commission; - Contracts for legal services which are subject to T.C.A. §§ 8-6-106 and 8-6-301; all such contracts must originate in the Office of General Counsel prior to any action being taken to retain any legal or legally related services; - 3.
-Contracts for utility services.
-(TBR Policy 4:02:10:00)
+- Unacceptable Provision(s) - Any provision requiring students or faculty of the Institution to sign releases, waivers or hold harmless agreements relieving the Affiliate from legal liability for personal injury or property damage resulting from the negligence of the Affiliate or its employees. - Source and authority: TBR Policy 1:03:02:10 - Sample Clinical Affiliation Agreement for single facility (Exhibit 2A) - Sample Clinical Affiliation Agreement for multiple facilities, with Attachment (Exhibit 2B) - Personal Service, Professional Service, and Consultant Service Contracts - o Scope - XVII.
+A contract for personal service, professional service, or consulting service shall be used when the vendor's discretion or the form of the end product or service is critical to the performance. - XVIII.
+The following procedures shall not apply to: - A. Contracts for services required to be approved by the State Building Commission; - B. Contracts for legal services which are subject to T.C.A. §§ 8-6-106 and 8-6-301; all such contracts must originate in the Office of General Counsel prior to any action being taken to retain any legal or legally related services; - C. Contracts for utility services.
+(TBR Policy 4:02:10:00) - o Procedures for Entering into Personal, Professional and Consultant Service Contracts - All purchases of personal, professional, and consultant services should be based, to the maximum extent practicable, on evaluation and consideration of vendor qualifications and cost, following the procedures and reporting requirements provided in TBR Purchasing Policy 4:02:10:00. - Proposals for such services shall be analyzed on the basis of factors pertinent to the service in question. - Contracts shall be awarded to the vendor who offers the best terms, and neither the price nor technical factors shall be the sole criterion, although price may be the criterion for determining which proposals to consider.

-- 2. Procedures for Entering into Personal, Professional and Consultant Service Contracts - All purchases of personal, professional, and consultant services should be based, to the maximum extent practicable, on evaluation and consideration of vendor qualifications and cost, following the procedures and reporting requirements provided in TBR Purchasing Policy 4:02:10:00. - Proposals for such services shall be analyzed on the basis of factors pertinent to the service in question. - Contracts shall be awarded to the vendor who offers the best terms, and neither the price nor technical factors shall be the sole criterion, although price may be the criterion for determining which proposals to consider. - 4.
-If more than five proposals are received, those quoting prices higher than the fifth lowest may be disregarded. - 5.
-Some factors which may be considered in evaluating proposals: - 1.
-Prior experience; - 2.
-Organization size and structure of vendor in relation to services to be performed; - 3.
-Qualifications of staff to be assigned to perform the services; - 4.
-Vendor's understanding of service to be performed; - 5.
-Price by unit (or other measurement) of service.
-Cost must be weighed at least 25%. - 3.
-Rules Governing Personal, Professional and Consultant Contracts - 1.
-Outside Contractors - A contract for services with a person or professional organization outside state government shall not be approved unless it is determined that the services are in fact needed, and they cannot be satisfactorily and economically performed by an agency of the state government.

-2. State policy prohibits personal, professional, or consulting contracts from creating an employer/employee relationship.

-2. Contracts with Former and Present State Employees

-- Contracts with former state employees within six months of termination are prohibited.
-Institutions will not be allowed to contract with an individual who is, or within the past six months has been, a state employee. - 2.
-An individual shall be deemed a state employee until such time as all compensation and terminal leave has been paid. - 3.
-Contracts with a company or corporation in which a controlling interest is held by any state employee or the employee's spouse shall be considered, for the purpose of applying this rule, to be a contract with the individual.
-See also TBR Policy 1:02:03:10
+- If more than five proposals are received, those quoting prices higher than the fifth lowest may be disregarded. - Some factors which may be considered in evaluating proposals: - Prior experience; - Organization size and structure of vendor in relation to services to be performed; - Qualifications of staff to be assigned to perform the services; - Vendor's understanding of service to be performed; - Price by unit (or other measurement) of service.
+Cost must be weighed at least 25%. - Rules Governing Personal, Professional and Consultant Contracts - Outside Contractors - A contract for services with a person or professional organization outside state government shall not be approved unless it is determined that the services are in fact needed, and they cannot be satisfactorily and economically performed by an agency of the state government. - State policy prohibits personal, professional, or consulting contracts from creating an employer/employee relationship. - Contracts with Former and Present State Employees - Contracts with former state employees within six months of termination are prohibited.
+Institutions will not be allowed to contract with an individual who is, or within the past six months has been, a state employee. - An individual shall be deemed a state employee until such time as all compensation and terminal leave has been paid. - Contracts with a company or corporation in which a controlling interest is held by any state employee or the employee's spouse shall be considered, for the purpose of applying this rule, to be a contract with the individual.
+See also TBR Policy 1:02:03:10 - Payments - All agreements must provide that payments are to be made only upon submittal of invoices by the contractor, after performance of the portion of the services which the invoiced amount represents, except that agreements with tax-exempt non-profit organizations may provide for periodic advance payments (see also Section I of this guideline).